JAlcocerT/JAlcocerT/content/blog/dev-waitinglist.md

 * https://porkbun.com/account/api

-YOu can get something cheap (for 2$ the first year) https://porkbun.com/tld/info
+You can get something cheap (for 2$ the first year) https://porkbun.com/tld/info

 * https://lookup.icann.org/en/lookup

-You can configure porkbun, so that the default NS will be cloudflare ones:
+You can configure porkbun, so that the **default NS** will be cloudflare ones: `fattouche.ns.cloudflare.com, leanna.ns.cloudflare.com`

-`fattouche.ns.cloudflare.com, leanna.ns.cloudflare.com`

 ![alt text](/blog_img/dev/porkbun/1-porkbun-default-ns.png)